jkclark/Immaculate-Movie-Grid/frontend/README.md

+# Immaculate Movie Grid Frontend
+For development, run `npm run dev` and `npx tailwindcss -i ./src/index.css -o ./src/output.css --watch` in two separate terminals.
+Vite running allows us to hot reload modules as we edit them.
+The Tailwind CSS program needs to run in order to keep your built CSS files as small as possible, only including what you actually use.

+(Below is the original Vite + React-TS README)
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.